MaterialEyes/exsclaim/README.md

 ```
 When complete the results should be in extracted/nature-test/ and the json will be stored in the 'results' variable.

-### Usage
+## Usage

 ### REQUIRED: Formulate a JSON search query
 A JSON search query is the singular point-of-entry for using the EXSCLAIM! search and retrieval tools.

-Here we query [Nature](https://www.nature.com) journals to find figures related to HAADF-STEM images of exfoliated MoS<sub>2</sub> flakes.
+Here we query open access [Nature](https://www.nature.com) journals to find figures related to HAADF-STEM images of exfoliated MoS<sub>2</sub> flakes.
 Limiting the results to the top 5 most relevant hits, the query might look something like:

 > [nature-exfoliated-MoS2-flakes.json](https://github.com/eschwenk/exsclaim-prerelease/tree/master/test/query/nature-exfoliated-MoS2-flakes.json)
 ```